wendall/ibexa-color-picker/README.md

 ### Migration

-The method \Wendall\eZColorPicker\FieldType\ColorPicker\Type::acceptValue will accept a single string and convert it into a color.
+The method \Codein\eZColorPicker\FieldType\ColorPicker\Type::acceptValue will accept a single string and convert it into a color.
 Following formats are converted into a valid value object :

 ```